 According to the North Carolina Department of Insurance, 39.9% of all North Carolina homeowner’s policies written in 2020 used consent to rate.
 In addition, 46.2% of the total premium written in 2020 was from consent to rate.
 The use of CTR is not uncommon and again is determined by your level of individual risk as well as your location risk.

 If you receive a consent to rate notice, there are a couple steps you can take to assure you are paying the best possible premium without risking a lapse in coverage:

 Before consenting to a premium change, review these questions and prepare ahead of time.
-Being proactive by contacting your local agent will save you time and potentially a lot of money with cheaper car insurance that doesn’t compromise your coverage.
+Being proactive will save you time and potentially a lot of money with cheaper car insurance that doesn’t compromise your coverage.